 An early pioneer in promoting Chinese avant-garde, neo-realism and political pop to the West, Manfred founded the gallery space in 1992, representing a leading portfolio of Chinese artists including Liu Ye, Liu Wei, Yue Minjun, Zeng Fanzhi and Zhang Xiaogang.
 Schoeni’s early support for this group of artists is widely regarded as an important moment in the subsequent global success of the movement.
 Under Nicole’s direction - in collaboration with her mother Wai Yin - since 2004, the gallery continued to foster young Chinese talent, including artists Chen Fei, Li Hongbo and Yang Yongliang, whilst also taking the gallery into new areas such as Urban Art; in 2008, the gallery mounted the first ever unauthorised exhibition of Banksy in Hong Kong.

 Nicole took the decision to close Schoeni Art Gallery shortly after its 20th anniversary in 2013, dedicating her time to consulting for private clients and growing her own Arts patronage.
-In 2015 she curated the Hong Kong section of the China 8 Exhibition, the most comprehensive survey of contemporary Chinese art held in Germany to date; the exhibition was hosted across nine museums – including NRW-Forum (Düsseldorf), Lehmbruck Museum (Duisburg) and “the Skulpturenmuseum Glaskasten (Marl) - throughout eight cities.
-She has also consulted on art projects for the Grand Lisboa Palace (Macau), sits on the committee for The 14th Factory and is an active patron of Sovereign Art Foundation and Asia Art Archive.
+In 2015 she curated the Hong Kong section of the China 8 Exhibition, the most comprehensive survey of contemporary Chinese art held in Germany to date; the exhibition was hosted across nine museums throughout eight cities, including NRW-Forum (Düsseldorf), Lehmbruck Museum (Duisburg) and the Skulpturenmuseum Glaskasten (Marl).
+Shehas also worked as a curator and consultant on international arts projects, sits on the committee for The 14th Factory and Arts for Good Foundation, and is an active patron of Sovereign Art Foundation, Asia Art Archive and Para Site.